-Jean Antoine Nollet was a Catholic priest from the eighteenth century who was a major advocate for the study and teaching of science in France.
+Jean Antoine Nollet was a Catholic deacon from the eighteenth century who championed the teaching of science in France.
 He became known as Abbe Nollet.
-His main area of study and experimentation was electricity.
+His main area of study was electricity.
 In 1748, Abbe Nollet conducted an experiment where he took a vial of alcohol, covered it securely with some pig's bladder then submerged it into a container of water.
 Abbe Nollet was careful to purge the alcohol of any air.
 Upon returning 6 hours later, he noticed that the piece of pig's bladder was bulging.
 On pricking the bladder, liquid from inside the vial shot 1 foot (30 cm) into the air.
-Suspicious that heat might somehow involved, he retried the same experiment accounting for temperature, and discovered that heat was not a factor. [_1_] .
+He retried the same experiment accounting for temperature to elimate heat as a factor [_1_] .
+Jean-Antoine Nollet had discovered osmosis.

-So what is happening?
-In the diagram below, Side B has only solvent molecules, and Side A has solvent and solute molecules.
+The diagram above illustrates the action of osmosis over time.
+Side B has only solvent molecules, and Side A has solvent and solute molecules.
 Lets also say that there are the same number of solvent molecules on either side.
-If the levels on Side A and Side B donot stay the same it might mean that the solute (e.g. salt) is interfering in some way with the ability of solvent (e.g. water) on Side A to enter the pore.
-In fact, solvent molecules will attach to the solute molecules.
-This means fewer free solute molecules are available at the pores on Side A. The availability of solvent at the pores on Side B hasn't changed.
+If the levels on Side A and Side B donot stay the same it might mean that the solute (e.g. salt) is interfering with the ability of solvent (e.g. water) on Side A to enter the pore.
+In fact, when solute molecules are repulsed by the membrane, their momentum away from the membrane is transferred to nearby solvent molecules, preventing them from reaching the pores.
+Fewer free solvent molecules are available at the pores on Side A. The availability of solvent at the pores on Side B hasn't changed.
 Over time this imbalance means that solvent (water) will build up on side A.

 The osmosis animation below gives you an idea of what is happening at the molecular level.